• Skip to primary navigation

 Print Recipe

-A classic pumpkin cake full of flavor and so easy to make.
+A delicious pumpkin bread that is full of flavor and so easy to make.
+It is rich, buttery and so delicious.

 Servings: 8 slices